ktor-doc-jp/ktor-doc-jp/pages/docs/Howto.md

 ---
 title: How To
 keywords: Home Page
-tags: [overview]
+tags: [howto]
 sidebar: mydoc_sidebar
 permalink: howto/index.html
-summary:
+summary: This page is a placeholder
 ---

-> This is a placeholder page

 How to …